 - A one page single-spaced essay on why you are applying and how you expect the experience to facilitate your career goals.
 Highlight previous laboratory experience if applicable.

-- Official transcript(s) for the last 12 months.
+- Unofficial transcript(s) for the last 12 months (official copies will be required for selected students).

 - 2 letters of recommendation are preferred, though not required.